Latest updates

 Prof. Laura Vandenbosch will present results from the MIMIc project at the event “Lichaamsbeeld in de tijd van likes” as part of the Child and Youth Institute seminar series.

-Jasmina Rosič, Anaëlle Gonzalez, and Gaëlle Vanhoffelen will present their most recent work within the MIMIc project at the 10th European Communication Research and Education Association (ECREA) conference in Ljubljana (Slovenia) on 24 – 27th of September 2024.
+Jasmina Rosič, Anaëlle Gonzalez, and Gaëlle Vanhoffelen will present their most recent work within the MIMIc project at the 10th European Communication Research and Education Association (ECREA) conference in Ljubljana (Slovenia).

 17 August 2024